akka/akka/akka-docs/src/main/paradox/typed/actors.md

 wrapped scope—the `HelloWorld` @scala[object]@java[class].

 As Carl Hewitt said, one Actor is no Actor—it would be quite lonely with nobody to talk to.
-We need another Actor that that interacts with the `greeter`.
+We need another Actor that interacts with the `greeter`.
 Let's make a `bot` that receives the reply from the `greeter` and sends a number of additional greeting messages and collect the replies until a given max number of messages have been reached.